 You can see Delicate Arch fairly well from the viewpoint, and anyone can walk the hundred or so yards it takes to get there.
 You really should hike the real thing, though!

 This hike is fairly long (3 Miles RT) and slightly steep.
 It climbs up the slick rock and then winds its way over to Delicate Arch.
 The destination is unique in the entire world.
-You’ll need to find a way to do this hike if at all possible.
 Take lots of water, and go slow.
-Also, go in the morning or evening when it will be the cooler parts of the day.
+Also, hike in the morning or evening when it will be the cooler parts of the day.